 The association's concerns are outlined in a letter from Krudys Law Firm in Richmond, which claims that Yemeni-American vape and convenience store owners have been devastated, leaving them and their families in debt, with no income and rapidly deteriorating inventory.

-Zakarya Maqshar, an operator of Green Stop Convenience, said he is fighting to reopen his store, which has since been broken into twice after the city closed his business — citing multiple code violations and an improper certificate of occupancy and business license.
+Zakarya Maqshar, an operator of Green Stop Convenience, said he is fighting to reopen his store, which he revealed during the press conference has now been broken into three times after the city closed his business in January — citing multiple code violations and an improper certificate of occupancy and business license.

 "I'm hurt," Maqshar said.
 "I follow the book to the T. I don't have any drugs or anything in my store and they shouldn't target my community, period."